Sinterklaas treats and recipes

-Sinterklaas is a time for presents and sweeties.
-Foodie Paola Westbeek shares her recipes for speculaas and kruidnoten.
+Sinterklaas in the Netherlands is a time for presents and sweeties.
+Foodie Paola Westbeek shares her recipes for speculaas and kruidnoten, typical Sinterklaas treats.

 Bake these on a cold day and your house will instantly smell of festive warmth.
-I always have a glass jar full of kruidnoten during this season.
+I always have a glass jar full of kruidnoten during this season, which are very similar to the Sinkerlaas treat pepernoten.
 Great for nibbling!

-Preheat oven to 150oC and line a cookie sheet with baking paper.
+Preheat oven to 150°C and line a cookie sheet with baking paper.

 Sift flour, add sugar spices and salt.
 Stir well.
 Add butter, in small pieces, and the milk.
 Knead well until the dough comes together.

 Make small balls the size of marbles and arrange them on a baking sheet with a little room between them.
 Flatten them a little and bake for about 20 minutes.

 The kruidnoten keep well in an airtight container for about a week.

 Dutch kruidnoten and the Sinterklaas treat pepernoten (above) look very similar

 Celebrating Sinterklaas: Speculaas recipe

 Whip out the cookie cutters, gather the children around the table and have fun making this classic Sinterklaas treat.
 Theyʼre excellent with a cup of hot cocoa.